Wilfred Wong Sien-bing: Business and public career

 Wong returned to the Shanghai and worked as engineer at the American Engineering Corporation, the agent of Frigidaire in Shanghai.
 He was promoted to the manager in 1934, vice-president in 1938 and executive director in 1940, when he was 30-year of age.
 He was the director of the company until the outbreak of the Pacific War in 1941.
-He was also executive director of the General Motors (China) Limited from late 1936 until the Communist takeover of China in 1949.
+He was also executive director of the General Motors (China) Limited from late 1936 until the Chinese Communist Revolution succeeded in 1949.

 As the nephew of Francis Lister Hawks Pott, Wong was appointed director of the Shanghai Municipal Council in 1939, until the fall of Shanghai in 1941.
 He was also director of the St. Elizabeth Hospital and the St. Luke Hospital, as well as Chinese YMCA of Shanghai.
 During the Second Sino-Japanese War, Shanghai except for the International Settlement was fallen into Japanese hand.
-Wong voluntarily helped the injured Chinese soldiers and liaison with the Chinese government in Chungking.
+Wong voluntarily helped the injured Chinese soldiers and liaison with the Chinese government in Chongqing.

 Kidnapping

-In October 1940, his colleague, Sarcey T. Chen, vice-president of the American Engineering Corporation and president of the Shanghai Y's Men's Club, was taken away by the Wang Ching-wei government and executed after his Wang Ching-wei assassination plan was found out.
+In October 1940, his colleague, Sarcey T. Chen, vice-president of the American Engineering Corporation and president of the Shanghai Y's Men's Club, was taken away by the Wang Jingwei regime and executed after his plan to assassinate Wang Jingwei was found out.

 When it was time the Wang government agents were kidnapping many high-profile businessmen, Wong himself was kidnapped by four armed after a week on 12 October on Hart Road in front of his residence, witnessed by his brother.
 His family was asked for 5 million dollars cash.
 When he was released after 24 days, he lost twelve pounds and some of his hair.
 Wong wrote a book, The Black Hole of Shanghai about his kidnapping experience.
 He also wrote a semi-autographical fiction, The Mental Autobiography of Bill Lee.
 He changed his life view after the imprisonment, and became more active in charity works.

 During the Japanese occupation, he was called or detained at the military police barrack for five times, two times at the Kinnear Road Barrack, two times at the Avenue Petain and one time at the Race Club Road.

 Wong became the largest shareholder of the American Engineering Corporation after the deaths of Sarcey T. Chen and Roscoe L. Hambleton, company founder who joined the construction of Burma Road and was later killed in the Burma Campaign in August 1942.
 The other two shareholders, American broker Chester M. Wentworth and lawyer Paul Kops were interned after the fall of Shanghai.

 He was the director of the Tung Wai Company, which imported coal, sugar and syrup, from 1939 to 1947, as well as the Zeus Chemical Pharmaceutical Factory, which produced sulfonamides, ointment and calcium, and the Parker Brewery Limited which made date wine.
 He had also properties in Bubbling Well Road.
 He joined the board of the St. John's University after President William Z. L. Sung, who was interned before, left for the United States after the war.